-- Any item of clothing that is not worn immediately over a garment that is being worn wholly next to the skin or being worn as underwear (e.g. a jumper or jacket being worn over a t-shirt) - Hats, scarves, gloves, shoes, boots
+Any item of clothing that is not worn immediately over a garment that is being worn wholly next to the skin or being worn as underwear (e.g. a jumper or jacket being worn over a t-shirt) Hats, scarves, gloves, shoes, boots

-Searching pupil's possessions
+Searching student's possessions

-Possessions means any items that the pupil has or appears to have control of, including:
+Possessions means any items that the student has or appears to have control of, including: • Desks

-- Desks

-- Lockers

-- Bags
+- Lockers - Bags

-A pupil's possessions can be searched for any item if the pupil agrees to the search.
-If the pupil does not agree to the search, staff can still carry out a search for prohibited items (listed in section 3) and items identified in the school rules.
+A student's possessions can be searched for any item if the student agrees to the search.
+If the student does not agree to the search, staff can still carry out a search for prohibited items (listed in section 3) and items identified in the school rules.

-An authorised member of staff can search a pupil's possessions when the pupil and another member of staff are present.
+An authorised member of staff can search a student's possessions when the student and another member of staff are present.